andyl/uber_gen/script/README.md

-# UberGen Demo Scripts
+# Atree Demo Scripts

-Here are some simple scripts to illustrate using UberGen mix tasks.
+Here are some simple scripts to illustrate using Atree mix tasks.

 Usage examples: